 Delimiter scanning - When parsing, the process of scanning for a specific item in the input data which either marks the end of an item or the beginning of a subsequent item.
 Delimiter scanning also takes into account escape schemes so as to allow the delimiters to appear within data if properly escaped.

 DFDL – Data Format Description Language

+DFDL Infoset - The abstract data structure that must be provided:

+To an invoking application by a DFDL parser when parsing DFDL-described data using a DFDL Schema;

+To a DFDL unparser by an invoking application when generating DFDL-described data using a DFDL Schema

 DFDL Processor - A program that uses DFDL schemas in order to process data described by them.

-DFDL Schema - An XML schema containing DFDL annotations to describe data format.
+DFDL Schema - An XML schema containing DFDL annotations to describe data format and using only the DFDL subset of the XSD language.
+This includes all included and imported schemas taken together.
+This also includes both the XSD declarations and definitions and the DFDL definitions provided in the top-level DFDL annotations.

 DFDL Standard Encoding - A character set for which there is no IANA name or CCSID but the name and definition of which DFDL implementations must agree on.
 See Section 33 Appendix D: DFDL Standard Encodings.